Stochastic Nonconvex Optimization with Large Minibatches: Minibatch-prox (MP) for nonconvex smooth loss

 \subsection{Convexification of nonconvex problems}

 The key ingredient in our algorithms is the reduction from the optimization of a nonconvex objective into the optimization of a series of convex problems~\citep{Bertsek79a,Bertsek99a,Carmon_17a,Allen-Zhu17a}.
-Consider the following iterative procedure: for $t=1,\dots,T$,
+Consider the following iterative procedure: for $t=1,\dots,K$,

 where $\gamma > \sigma$.
 At each iteration of this algorithm, one approximately minimizes a regularized objective, where the $\ell_2$ proximity term encourages the new iterate to be close to the previous iterate.
-Apparently, with the regularization term, the objective $F_t(\w)$ is $(\gamma - \sigma)$-strongly convex and the global minimizer $\w_t^*$ is unique.
-We note that similar procedures have also been used when $\phi(\w)$ is convex to speedup first order methods~\citep{Lin_15a}.
+With the regularization term, the objective $F_t(\w)$ is $(\gamma - \sigma)$-strongly convex and the global minimizer $\w_t^*$ is unique.
+Similar procedures have also been used when $\phi(\w)$ is convex to speedup first order methods~\citep{Lin_15a}.